Emurasoft/emurasoft.github.io/en/dlg/sort_sel/index.md

 ## Detect separator automatically check box

-If this is checked, this dialog box detects the separator, and updates theSeparator text box.
+If this is checked, this dialog box detects the separator, and updates the **Separator** text box.

 ## Remove duplicate split strings check box